 For 250 years, the Killarney Day Tour has been the most famous visitor excursion in Ireland.
 Mountains, lakes, woodland & legend in scenery that has no equal world wide.
 Travel by coach from Killarney town centre to Kate Kearney’s Cottage where you have the option of walking or taking a pony and trap through Ireland’s best know glaciated valley, the Gap of Dunloe.
 Upon arriving at Lord Brandon’s Cottage you will board an open boat for a cruise along Killarney’s lakes to Ross Castle.
 Whether you are a local or a visitor, this trip is a must.

-There are several options as to the cost of the trip.
-Both operators, Dermot O’Donoghue and Tadgh Connor will take you and a bicyle from Ross Castle to Lord Brandons Cottage for just 15 euros.
+Tour operator, Dermot O’Donoghue, will take you and a bicycle from Ross Castle to Lord Brandons Cottage for just 15 euros.
 From here you can cycle the 8 miles through the Gap of Dunloe.
 The pony and trap through the Gap of Dunloe costs €20 per person and the bus to Kate Kearney’s, will pick you up at Ross Castle for €15.
 If you decide to walk the 8 miles through the Gap of Dunloe, which a share of people do, it will take you about 2 hours.
 Booking is essential.

 Two things of the many things to look out for;